23 Tips on Becoming a Father for the First Time

 5. You will get uninterrupted sleep eventually, just not right away

 Sleep is a major concern for many first-time dads.
 New babies don’t have an established sleeping schedule, and this means that you won’t be getting as much sleep in the beginning.
 However, you and your spouse can trade off the responsibility of night-shift baby care.
-This trick can help you both feel totally refreshed!
+This trick can help you both feel refreshed more often!

 6. Bonding with your baby is just as important for dads as for mothers

 Babies have a close bond with their mothers, but that doesn’t mean they won’t also bond with their dads.
 Don’t be afraid to put in the work to bond with your new baby.
-If she cries, don’t just hand her off to mom.
-The more you comfort her, the more she will get used to you.
+If Baby cries, don’t just hand them off to mom.
+The more you comfort they, the more they’l bond with you.

 7. Your spouse will not forget about you

-Your wife will love your new baby, and once you see him, you will too.
+Your wife will love your new baby, and once you see Baby, you will too.
 You and the baby are two different people in your wife’s life and she loves each of you.

 8. Complications for the baby are possible but unlikely